MarkEdwardsMBA1/garageledger2/docs/tech_docs/backlog.md

   - **Story Points**: 3-5
   - **Status**: 📋 Backlog - Future UX enhancement

+- **BACKLOG-UI002**: As a user, I want consistent and polished empty states throughout the app so that I understand what to do in each section and feel the app is professional
+  - **Context**: Epic placeholder to revisit empty states across all screens (Vehicles, Maintenance, Programs, Insights, etc.)
+  - **Objectives**:
+    - Audit all empty states for consistency in messaging, iconography, and call-to-action placement
+    - Ensure all empty states follow the professional automotive design system
+    - Standardize empty state components and improve reusability
+    - Verify proper localization coverage for all empty state content
+    - Consider contextual illustrations or animations for better user engagement
+  - **Screens to review**: ProgramsScreen, VehiclesScreen, MaintenanceScreen, InsightsScreen, RemindersScreen
+  - **Priority**: Medium (UX polish)
+  - **Story Points**: 8-13 (Epic level effort)
+  - **Status**: 📋 Epic Backlog - Empty States UX Polish

 ### Maintenance Logging Enhancements
 - **BACKLOG-ML001**: As a casual user, I want the app to remember the last shop I entered so I can quickly reuse it for future services
   - **Context**: Per PRD user story #3 - users should be able to quickly reuse previously entered shop names instead of typing them each time